Analysis | Why Some Vaccinated People Resist Omicron and Others Don’t

 The diversity in our immune-regulating HLA genes is a feature, not a bug, of our immune systems.
 It increases the odds that a species will survive a new infectious disease, and it’s a trait we share with other vertebrates, from goldfish to goldfinches.
 There are even some studies showing that humans are more sexually attracted to people with the HLA genes most different from our own.
 Varying HLA genes might also offer a clue as to why some people develop “long Covid.”

-Research like Gaiha’s could inform the design of next generation of Covid-19 vaccines.
+Research like Gaiha’s could inform the design of the next generation of Covid-19 vaccines.
 Right now, it’s not clear whether drug companies should try to create new boosters specific to omicron, or go with a broader vaccine booster that would target different parts of the virus, including those that haven’t changed from one variant to the next.
-That’s what Gaiha’s lab is working on — trying to get a universal vaccine.
+That’s what Gaiha’s lab is working on: trying to get a universal vaccine.
 If they succeed, it’s even more reason to hope we won’t all get Covid after all.

 This column does not necessarily reflect the opinion of the editorial board or Bloomberg LP and its owners.